prequel-dev/workshop/scenarios/scenario-01-cre-2024-009/README.md

 default      101s        Warning   OOMKilling         node/gke-cluster-1-default-pool-ba0df502-thrv   Memory cgroup out of memory: Killed process 1021235 (otelcol-k8s) total-vm:1553900kB, anon-rss:201972kB, file-rss:70040kB, shmem-rss:0kB, UID:10001 pgtables:784kB oom_score_adj:994
 ```

-* How could we fix this problem?
+3. Q: How could we fix this problem?

 **Hints:**

-1. We can fix the export configuration to ensure that traces are forwarded successfully
+* We can fix the export configuration to ensure that traces are forwarded successfully
-2. We can reduce the data sent to the OpenTelemetry Collector to prevent it from being overwhelmed
+* We can reduce the data sent to the OpenTelemetry Collector to prevent it from being overwhelmed

 ### Step 3: Use Prequel to detect problem (1 minute)